rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 - I started to throw out tweets with links, because they tended to be either spam or news, and headlines don't usually have the best grammar.

-- I removed trailing prepositions, because sometimes sentences would get cut off in the middle, and also you're not supposed to end a sentence in a preposition, right?
+- I removed trailing prepositions, because sometimes sentences would get cut off in the middle, and you're not supposed to end a sentence in a preposition, right?

 - I changed all possessives to 'my', so tweets like '...if you were wondering how her day is going' would make more slightly sense.